Caster/Beamer-TUe/README.md

   2. There are now two options.
 You can install the font system-wide, or only for your local user.
 If you have root access, we recommend the system-wide installation.
-    1. Find out where your system-wide local `texmf` directory is located.
+    1. *(system-wide)* Find out where your system-wide local `texmf` directory is located.
 You can do so by executing (need not be run as root):

         <pre>
         <b>$</b> kpsewhich --var-value TEXMFLOCAL